 The Company has 4 senior executives who report directly to the CEO and Managing Director.
-Of these 4 senior executives 3 are men and 1 is a woman.
+Of these 5 senior executives 3 are men and 2 are women.

 - (a) have and disclose a process for periodically evaluating the performance of the Board, its committees and individual Directors; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.